TAPevents/tap-i18n/README.md

 **Important:** if you set this file it has to be in your package root.

-### Adding your Project Translation Files

-To translate keys that you use in your project create the languages\_files\_dir directory (default: "i18n") in your project's root, and add your translation files to it, as follow:

-    |--project-root
-    |----i18n # Should be the same path as the languages_files_dir option
-    |------en.i18n.json
-    |------fr.i18n.json
-    |------pt.i18n.json
-    |------pt-BR.i18n.json
-    .
-    .
-    .

-* If you only want to enable tap-i18n to configure the internationalization of packages you use in your project that use tap-i18n you don't have to create the languages\_files\_dir.
-* If you want to put your languages files in another directory refer to the "Configuring tap-i18n build process" section above.
-* Refer to the "Structure of Languages Files" section above to learn how to build your languages files.

 ### Disabling tap-i18n

 **Step 1:** Remove tap-i18n method calls from your project.